ColumPaget/cxine/README.md

 %td     output current date in form YY/mm/dd
 %tD     output current date in form YYYY/mm/dd
 %tN     output current date and time in form YYYY/mm/dd HH:MM:SS
+%tw     output position in track as HH:MM:SS
+%tW     output length of track as HH:MM:SS

 ```

 Onscreen displays only work if there`s a video stream for them to mix into.
-Thus, to have an OSD when playing audio files you should either use one of the audio post-processing visualizations, or else supply cxine with a .jpeg or .png image as the first `track` to play, and use the `-image-time` or `-imagems` options to cause the next track to start playing after the image is displayed.
+Thus, to have an OSD when playing audio files you should either use the -background option to set a default background image, or use one of the audio post-processing visualizations, or else supply cxine with a .jpeg or .png image as the first `track` to play, and use the `-image-time` or `-imagems` options to cause the next track to start playing after the image is displayed.
 The image will persist and be the `video` stream for the OSD to mix into.

 Keybindings